-The above customer video, featuring John's Spencerian customization on a Pilot Falcon Resin, has gone viral and received over five million views!
+This customer video, featuring the Mottishaw Spencerian customization on a Pilot Falcon Resin, has gone viral and received over five million views!
 The Spencerian modification adds flex to an already semi-soft nib and grinds the nib tip to needlepoint.
 But the Falcon Resin is not the only or even the best pen for this customization - below are our choices for the Spencerian modification, ranked in order of suitability...

 2. Pilot Metal Falcon

 The Pilot Metal Falcon uses the same nib as the original Falcon Resin and is available in four colors - Black, Brown, Burgundy, and Sapphire.
 A weightier pen than the Resin, the Metal Falcon, like the Custom 912, also has the added advantage of utilizing Pilot's high-capacity CON-70 converters.
 The Metal Falcon's rhodium-plated solid gold nibs have exactly the same writing qualities as the original yellow gold Falcon nibs, and they are equally suited to the Spencerian modification.
 Retail $300, our price $240.
 With Spencerian customization: $350.

 3. Pilot Falcon Resin